-Finder is Mac’s way of organizing hard drives and volumes on your computer.
-When you mount a local hard drive or an external disk on your Mac, you will be able to easily access the drive under the Devices in Finder, in the Finder sidebar, or on your Desktop, if you have this option enabled.
-This allows you to get to your drive in just a few clicks.
+Mac’s Finder helps organize hard drives and volumes on your computer.
+Mounting a local or external disk on your Mac makes it easily accessible under the Devices section in Finder’s sidebar or on your Desktop.
+This enables quick access to your drive with just a few clicks.

 However, there are times when you see multiple drives on Finder even when you only have one Mac hard drive mounted.
 These duplicate drives often have the same name as Macintosh HD or are sometimes appended with numbers, confusing users as to which drive is the real one.

 Some users try to drag these Macintosh HD duplicates to the Desktop or the Trash, but they keep on coming back after a few days.
 Although this problem is not critical, it can be annoying having to delete these “ghost” hard drives on Finder.

 What Causes Multiple Macintosh HD to Be Visible on Finder?

 This error is closely related to Time Machine, or the other backup drive you are using on your Mac.
 When a drive is mounted on macOS, it is automatically assigned a /Volumes folder on a hidden directory on your Mac’s main boot drive.
 That drive is normally accessible via /Volumes/NAME_OF_DRIVE.
 But if there are multiple drives with the same name mounted on your computer, macOS will append the name of the hard drive with a number, like Macintosh HD-1 and Macintosh HD-2.
 The same thing happens to the /Volumes folder.